GrizzlT/MinecraftChatRust/README.md

 Using a version indication, different styles are automatically ignored for older versions.

 ### Goals
-- [x] Serialization/Deserialization to json.
+- [x] Serialization/Deserialization to json possible.
-- [] Complete missing elements.
+- [ ] Complete missing elements.
-- [] Add a 'legacy' text format.
+- [ ] Add a 'legacy' text format.

 ### Contributing
 Please feel free to contribute to this repository.
 Any help is welcome!